7-18/user-it/README.md

 ## User data list

-Includes a default user data list in JSON format for login.
-The file contains a list of users along with their respective data: email and password.
+The DATA.lst file contains the list of allowed users together with their respective data: email and password.

-### JSON Structure
-The DATA.lst file contains the default user list in JSON format.

-The JSON is structured as follows:

 ```json
 [